What Are Subcutaneous (Sub-Q) Injections?

 Disposal of Needles and Syringes

 Used needles and syringes should be thrown away in a “sharps” container.
-This is a hard plastic container and may be given to you by your pharmacy or pharmaceutical company that makes your medicine.
-These containers are also available for purchase.
+This is a hard plastic container and may be given to you by your pharmacy or pharmaceutical company that makes your child’s medicine.
+These containers are also available to buy.

 - Tape the lid on the bottle so that it can’t be opened on accident.